ioscodesnippet/ioscodesnippet.github.io/index.md

 - resource
 ---

 `ioscodesnippet.com` is a collection of self contained inspiring little pieces on iOS development.
-The code snippets here can be installed easily through our public [ioscodesnippet / Spec][1] CocoaPods custom repo.
+Most code snippets here can be installed easily through our public [ioscodesnippet / Spec][1] CocoaPods custom repo.

 Easy installation with CocoaPods
 ---